 Although Montserrat has its airport, you will have to land in Antigua before taking a charter plane on a 20-minute flight to the island.
 Another way to get to the island is by fast ferry which is a two-hour ride from Antigua.
 Ferries are not always functional especially when the sea is choppy.

 A popular way of getting around for tourists is by hiring a car as traffic is mild but be sure to get a 4×4 due to the rough terrain.
 Renting a car costs around $50 (approx. €42, £36, $63 CAD, $65 AUD) a day.

 There are taxis and mini busses that run through the island all day and carry locals from one part of the island to the other.

 Walking is also another option thanks to the island's tiny size however it can be tasking since the terrain is steep.

 Montserrat has basic secondary healthcare facilities enough to cater to everyday ailments or common injuries.
 Primary healthcare is pretty good and over the counter prescription drugs can be purchased at dispensaries.
 The doctors are well trained and speak English.
 Since the islands' healthcare is basic, in the event of a serious health concern you may need to be airlifted to a neighboring island for better care.
 Snowbirds should always remember to take out travel insurance before leaving their home country to help cover medical bills which can be quite expensive if you have to be taken to a neighboring island.

-- Weather: The winter weather in Montserrat will normally be hot during the day and hot/warm during the night.
+Weather: The fall, winter, and spring weather in Montserrat will normally be hot during the day and hot/warm during the night.
+Of course in the fall and spring it will be warmer than in the winter.
 You have to pack accordingly.